esskar/RoboHash.Net/README.md

-# Robohash.Net
+# RoboHash.Net

-Create Robohashes with C# and .NET
+Create RoboHashes with C# and .NET

 ## Overview

+## RoboHash Images

+The RoboHash images are copied from the [original robohash repository][robohash-src] and are available under the CC-BY-3.0 license.
+Set 1 artwork created by Zikri Kader
+Set 2 artwork created by Hrvoje Novakovic.
+Set 3 artwork created by Julian Peter Arias.

 ## Idea and Code